-STOP 22: The second dolerite dike (d) is on the flat top of Middle Hill just before the trail steeply descends into the valley to the east (image on right).
-The dike cuts through the Lynn Volcanic Complex (Zpt).
+STOP 22: The second dolerite dike (d) is on the flat top of Middle Hill just before the trail steeply descends into the valley to the east (image to right).
+The dike cuts through crystal tuff in the Wakefield Formation of the Lynn Volcanic Complex (Zlvx).
 The flat dolerite surface is smoothed and has glacial grooves that trend S23°E. You can also find inclusions of volcanic rock in this dike.
+Why are the glacial grooves in a different direction than at Stop 21?
+Small differences are not uncommon.
+The base of a glacier has plastic ice that can squirm around irregularities on the rock surface.
+It is also possible that the striations were formed at slightly different times.